Unified Task and Motion Planning using Object-centric Abstractions of Motion Constraints: U-TAMP

 \subsubsection{Grasping}

 In order to define legal grasping configurations in terms of interactions between functional parts of the grasped object and of the robot hand, we use the symbolic variables {\tt ?o1-h-p}, {\tt ?o1-h-f1}, and {\tt ?o1-h-f2}, where {\tt ?o1-h-p} represents the part of object {\tt o1} interacting with the palm of the hand, {\tt ?o1-h-f1} represents the part of the object interacting with the Finger 1 of the hand, and {\tt ?o1-h-f2} is the part of the object interacting with the Finger 2 of the hand.
+All the object parts are assumed to be graspable, i.e., to have a grasping affordance.
 By assigning values to these variables, we can unequivocally define 24 different hand-object poses $_1\xi_h = \{\:_1p_h,\:_1w_h\}$ for the evaluation of the grasp constraint {\tt StableGrasp[o1]}$(\:_{1}\xi_{h})$, four poses for each functional part of {\tt o1}.
 Fig. \ref{fig:example_grasp_types} presents four example hand-object configurations.
 The specific values for the arguments {\tt ?o1-h-p}, {\tt ?o1-h-f1}, {\tt ?o1-h-f2} are shown in Table \ref{table:oRh}.

 Relative hand-object positions, $_1p_h$, are obtained from the value of the argument {\tt ?o1-h-p}, which indicates the surface of the object's part (side of bounding box) in contact with the palm of the hand.
 The position of the hand is calculated as the centroid of such surface, obtained from the size of the bounding box $\Delta$, as shown in Table \ref{table:oph}.
 For example, the relative hand-object position when the object is grasped from its top ({\tt ?o1-h-p} = {\tt on}) is given by the centroid of the top surface of the bounding box in the reference frame of {\tt o1}, $(0,0,\Delta^z_1 / 2)$.